 The total audience figure refers to how many people saw, read, or listened to your earned media coverage.
 Getting coverage in well-known media publications (also known as mainstream media) widens your brand’s reach to a broader audience.
 Comparatively, getting your story picked up in a niche or industry specific media outlet can be a smart way to guarantee your target customers or competitors see your brand.

-ASR measures the value of editorial coverage gained through Public Relations.
+ASR or Advertising Space Rate measures the value of editorial coverage gained through Public Relations.
 ASR looks at a media outlet and the amount of airtime or print space a story takes.
 It allocates a value based on what a company would have to spend to achieve that same “space” through advertising.